Rebeca Bou Nogueiro

 Rebeca Bou Nogueiro (born 7 March 1987) is a Spanish former professional tennis player.

 Born in Barcelona, Bou made her only WTA Tour main draw appearance in her home city, as a doubles wildcard pairing with Maite Gabarrús-Alonso at the Barcelona Ladies Open.

-Bou reached career-high rankings of 327 in singles and 375 in doubles.
+Bou was ranked by the Women's Tennis Association (WTA) as high as 327 in singles and 375 in doubles.